 Each channel has a pulse counter.
 Each counter is associated to a timer.
 It is therefore trivial to obtain the number of detected pulses since the last counter reset.
 Pulse counters work between 0 and 250kHz.
 To be accurate, the counters actually count the transitions: they are therefore incremented by two for each pulse.

-The Yocto-PWM-Rx has insulated inputs.
-This means that the USB part is electrically insulated from the measuring part.
+The Yocto-PWM-Rx has isolated inputs.
+This means that the USB part is electrically isolated from the measuring part.
 You can therefore connect the Yocto-PWM-Rx to a device with a potential different from that of your control computer without risking to fry everything.
 A typical case is devices powered on distinct phases.
-However, the two inputs are not insulated from one another: they share a common ground.
+However, the two inputs are not isolated from one another: they share a common ground.

 The Yocto-PWM-Rx can work with transmitters sending open drain signals.
 Generally, when you want to carry a signal, the transmitter provides the current carrying the signal.
 It's the most intuitive case, but it's not the only one.
 In open drain mode, the transmitter simply lets, or not, the current flow.
 This current comes from elsewhere.
 Basically the sensor works like a switch.
 The open drain mode is interesting because it enables you to chose the voltage at which you want to work with the sensor.
 It so happens that the Yocto-PWM-Rx can provide some current as a small 3V pull-up.
 You can thus interface an open drain output without needing an external power supply.

 Using the pull-up to interface a sensor with an open drain output.